The Dr. Clyde Snow Fund for Latin American and Caribbean Studies

 Dr. Phillips was a frequent visitor to campus and generously shared research materials, photographs, and stories from his many visits to Guatemala.
 His generosity and commitment to students has left a lasting imprint on our intellectual community.
 He will be missed.

 ¡Doctor Phillips Presente!

 About the Dr. Clyde Snow Fund for LACS

 With the generous support of Dr. Vincent Phillips*, the Dr. Clyde Snow Fund for Latin American and Caribbean Studies was established in Fall 2016 to honor the work and legacy of a groundbreaking forensic anthropologist who combined academic training with the tireless pursuit of justice.
 Dr. Snow helped track down Josef Mengele in Brazil and worked to bring peace and justice to the families of the disappeared in Argentina, Guatemala, El Salvador, and around the world.

 The fund is open to students enrolled in any undergraduate, graduate or professional school at the University of Washington.
 The funds can be used to support travel and related expenses, living expenses, and research materials on projects in or about Latin America and the Caribbean that are in the spirit of the social justice-oriented work of Dr. Snow.
-Awarded amounts are expected to range from $250 to $1000.

 Submission and Selection Process